23 FAQs on choosing and using accounting software in your business

 Some software offers tiered pricing, with basic features available free.
 Choosing such software allows you to get started for free, then start paying when your business requires more functions, users or upgrades.

-10. Should we choose software based on our industry or sector?
+10. Should we choose accounting software based on our industry or sector?

 In some cases, yes.
 Companies operating in certain industries or sectors have to comply with specific accounting requirements.
 For instance, some construction businesses must comply with HM Revenue & Custom's Construction Industry Scheme (CIS).